Ryukotsuki/Poke-Manager/README.md

    - Once downloaded must use the buttons Bills PVE, Bills PVP, Teds Strings, Rudes Strings, ReShade, and Mods these buttons will extract the downloaded zip files to install them properly

  5. **Encounter Counters**
     - Stick to one encounter counter to prevent conflicts with others.
-Manually uninstall archetype and montally encounter counters using their respective uninstallers.
+Manually uninstall archetype encounter counter using their respective uninstaller.
 Gilans Encounter Counter is a recommended choice for its overall reliability also gilans is the only one that works with my ReShade Preset.

  6. **Strings**
     - It's important to use only one set of strings at a time, uninstall strings if you want to try another set of strings.